-As outlined in the Pest Management Plan (Section 9 of the ELMP), the intention is to manage target pest species over a 3650ha largely forested area (PMA) adjacent to the Project Area.
+As outlined in the Pest Management Plan (Section 9 of the ELMP), the intention is to manage target pest species over a 3\650ha largely forested area (PMA) adjacent to the Project Area (the Intended PMA).
 The primary objective is to reduce all target animal pests and manage them permanently at or below target densities within the PMA.